boa-project/boa-api/INSTALL.md

 &nbsp;&nbsp;&nbsp;&nbsp;PHP5-CURL

-2 INSTALLING SOLR (Index and Search Engine)
+2 INSTALLING SOLR SEARCH Engine (Only if you are going to use Solr Search Engine)

+Requires Java runtime environment (JRE) 1.8 or greater

 For a full description of installation instructions visit
     [https://lucene.apache.org/solr/guide/6_6/taking-solr-to-production.html]()